Ameen1990/ACI_CISCO_Sandbox/README.md

 Creating an ansible playbook that reads the following objects from the supplied variable file and

-creates them in the Cisco Sandbox APIC:
+creates them in the Cisco Sandbox APIC:• Tenants, • Application profiles, • End point groups,  • Bridge domains,  • Contracts,  • VRFs,  etc.

-• Tenants

-• Application profiles

-• End point groups

-• Bridge domains

-• Contracts

-• VRFs

 The Cisco Sandbox APIC is an online testing environment hosted by Cisco.